 The greatest Marvell poems selected by Dr Oliver Tearle

 Andrew Marvell (1621-78) is widely regarded as one of the greatest English poets of the seventeenth century.
 His work is often associated with the Metaphysical Poets.
 But which are Marvell’s best poems?
 Below we’ve selected ten of Andrew Marvell’s most famous and popular poems and said a little bit about them.
-Click on the title of each poem to read the poem – and, in several cases, to access more information about it.
+The title of each poem leads through to the text of the poem.